HelTecAutomation/HeltecDocs/en/source/stm32/lorawan/config_parameter.md

 - Download and install `STM32CubeIDE` and `STM32CubeProgramme` correctly.

-- Double click `.project` document, open project
+- Double click `.project` document, open project.

 The first time you run, may have the following dialog box will, click Yes and then OK.